alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 <%- end %>
 @@@

-Notably, there is no `"v1"`! **cache_digests** has added a much more robust version automatically.
-Any time the view where the `cache` call resides is modified, the cache is busted, *including caches in dependent views*.
+With **cache_digests**, any time the view where the `cache` call resides is modified, the cache is automatically busted, *including caches in dependent views*.
+There is no longer a need for `"v1"`.

 **cache_digests** solves the problem we had with wishlists and items: changing the markup in `_item.html.erb` automatically busts the cache there, as well as